Area of investment and support

 Preparedness

-The recent outbreaks of COVID-19, MPox and H5N1 avian influenza and the ongoing global burden of malaria, tuberculosis and HIV illustrate the large-scale challenges that infectious diseases continue to pose to human health.
+The global disruption caused by the COVID-19 pandemic, further outbreaks of MPox and H5N1 avian influenza, and the ongoing global burden of malaria, tuberculosis and HIV, illustrate the large-scale challenges that infectious diseases continue to pose to human health.

-In addition to contributing to preparedness research for a future outbreak through underpinning research supported by the board, IIB coordinates other relevant research on behalf of MRC, outlined in the following.
+In addition to contributing to preparedness research for a future outbreak through underpinning research, we also coordinate other relevant research including work representing UKRI through the following activities.

 GloPID-R: a global alliance of research funding organisations enabling knowledge generation to inform policy and practice by decision makers for preparedness and response to infectious disease threats